Bytestorm5/BacktrackLM/README.md

 pip install transformers datasets
 ```

-Run training (the script downloads the `wikitext-2-raw-v1` dataset from HuggingFace):
+Run training (the script downloads the `wikitext-2-raw-v1` dataset from HuggingFace and automatically creates a mix of normal and correction samples):

 ```bash
 python src/train.py